THE BIRDS in the Art of DIA AL-AZZAWI.

 Portrait of the Non-Existent-Bird, 2004.
 Acrylic on paper mounted on canvas, 75 x 57 cm.
 Donation Claude & France Lemand.
 Museu, Institut du monde arabe, Paris. © Dia Al-Azzawi.
 Courtesy Galerie Claude Lemand, Paris.

-Claude Lemand.
+Claude Lemand

-In 1981, the artist had participated to the Basel Art Fair with an unforgettable exhibition showcasing several paintings whose sole subject matter was the bird: Birds in a Red sky, Sleeping Bird, … and especially The Travel 1 and The Travel 2, a triptych measuring 120 by 260 cm.
-The exhibition catalogue’s foreward was written by the artist Corneille:
+The London-based Iraqi artist has produced a number of paintings, drawings, sculptures, books and engravings in which birds feature as messengers for peace, emigrants or witnesses to the massacres of civilians in Palestine and Iraq.
+In 1981, the artist participated in the Basel Art Fair with an unforgettable exhibition showcasing several paintings whose sole subject matter was the bird: Red Sky with Birds, Sleeping Bird, 1981; and especially Voyage Nos 1 and 2, the latter being a large triptych measuring 120 x 260 cm.

-(Corneille, Encounters with the works of Dia Azzawi, Paris, 1981)
+(Corneille, Encounters with the works of Dia Azzawi, Paris, 1981.)

 Copyright © Galerie Claude Lemand 2012.